-Delegation of authority to the Board of Directors to reduce the share capital by way of a buyback of Company stock followed by the cancellation of the repurchased stock having reviewed the Board of Directors' report and the statutory auditors' report, in accordance with Articles L. 225-204 and L. 225-207 of the French Commercial Code, authorizes the Board of Directors to decide, as appropriate, at its own discretion, to carry-out, in one or more times, one or more repurchases of shares (or ADS) within the limit of a maximum number of 12,649,825 shares of a nominal value of 0.025 euro for the purposes of cancelling them and resulting in the Company's share capital reduction not arising from losses, of a maximum nominal amount of €316,245.63, in accordance with the provisions of Article L. 225-207 of the French Commercial Code;
+Delegate authority to the Board of Directors to reduce the share capital by way of a buyback of Company stock followed by the cancellation of the repurchased stock having reviewed the Board of Directors' report and the statutory auditors' report, in accordance with Articles L. 225-204 and L. 225-207 of the French Commercial Code, authorizes the Board of Directors to decide, as appropriate, at its own discretion, to carry-out, in one or more times, one or more repurchases of shares (or ADS) within the limit of a maximum number of 12,233,132 shares of a nominal value of 0.025 euro for the purposes of cancelling them and resulting in the Company's share capital reduction not arising from losses, of a maximum nominal amount of €305,828.30, in accordance with the provisions of Article L. 225-207 of the French commercial Code;